ZEvent: ZEvent 2024

 After a break the previous year, the 2024 edition was publicly announced on August 4, 2024.
-The new edition, with a new format, will take place from September 6 to 8, 2024, benefiting associations such as Secours Populaire Français, Cop1 - Solidarités Étudiantes, Les Bureaux du Cœur, Solidarité Paysans, and Chapitre 2.'
+The new edition, with a new format, took place from September 6 to 8, 2024, benefiting associations such as Secours Populaire Français, Cop1 – Solidarités Étudiantes, Les Bureaux du Cœur, Solidarité Paysans, and Chapitre 2.'

-The new format consists of 36 streamers on-site and 100 others selected to participate remotely, similar to the organization during the 2020 edition due to the COVID-19 pandemic.
+The new format consisted of 36 streamers on-site and 100 others selected to participate remotely, similar to the organization during the 2020 edition due to the COVID-19 pandemic.
+The announcement of the 100 remote attendees on 24 August 2024 sparked some amount of controversy on social media, with some online users criticizing the selection criteria and the lack of scrutiny regarding contentious remarks made by some of the participants in the past.